 High School teachers are encouraged to apply to teach dual credit classes that are offered at their high schools.
-To serve as the Teacher of Record of a class for which college credit is awarded, high school teacher applicants must meet the credential standard of the Ohio Board of Regents as well as any requirements established by the respective departments for the hiring of adjunct faculty.
+To serve as the Teacher of Record of a class for which college credit is awarded, high school teacher applicants must meet the credential standard of the Ohio Department of Higher Education as well as any requirements established by the respective departments for the hiring of adjunct faculty.

-All high school teachers interested in becoming Dual Credit Instructors must complete the Dual Credit Teacher Application.
-Along with the application, teachers must submit transcripts, a resume, and a letter of recommendation from the high school principal.
-All documents should be submitted at one time to the contact indicated on the form.
-Please do not submit any documentation until the entire file is complete.
+All high school teachers interested in becoming Dual Credit Instructors must apply here: CCP Instructor Application.
+Along with the application, teachers must submit transcripts, a resume, a letter of recommendation from the high school principal, and any additional required documentation.
+All materials must be submitted at one time.
+Please do not "submit" the file until it is complete.
 All new teachers are required to attend the Dual Credit Orientation Day and will be invited to participate in on-going professional development designed to enhance the instruction of the course.

-The Academic Planning Document should be submitted to the college by the district by March 1 in preparation for the following school year.
+Each year's Academic Planning Document should be submitted to the college by the district by March 30.
 The proposed list of courses for both Autumn and Spring semesters should be clearly identified and a rationale for any variation on the college calendar clearly stated.
-Districts are encouraged to meet with the Director of Dual Credit Programs to create, edit, and confirm these courses to ensure they are appropriate for high school on-site offerings and encompass a cohesive set of courses toward a degree pathway.
+Districts are encouraged to meet with the Director of the College Credit Plus Curriculum Office to create, edit, and confirm these courses to ensure they are appropriate for high school on-site offerings and encompass a cohesive set of courses toward a degree pathway.

 All College Credit Plus requested courses must be college-level.
 Schools interested in offering developmental or pre-college level mathematics courses may consider College Prep Math in their buildings.
 College Prep Math is designed to remediate students' mathematics challenges individually and prepare them for college-level course work.
 Because College Prep Math is designed to remediate math skills and improve placement, it may not be offered for college credit and will not be included on the college transcript.